 - Clean window sills and window jams

 The outside of your home will need attention, too.
-Here are some things to take into consider:
+Here are some things to take into consideration:

 - Make sure the yard is clean of clutter